Not So Unknown, After AllStarted by Lorna Dane at Sep 18, 2020 10:12 AM

 “I’m glad to know it.”
 Max was truly relieved that Lorna seemed to, at least consciously, be at peace with their past.
 Her next words were expected though.
 He walked a few more steps and stood right into the gazebo, but still many steps away from mother and daughter.

 “I thought about coming before.”
 He started, but didn’t know how to finish it properly.
 How could he say he got sidetracked trying to recreate a past that was long buried in the form of Lied?
+He was also trying to dodge internally the real reason that had kept him away from Lorna.
 “You must be wondering why I’ve changed my mind.”
 He started, having decided that the truth was the best way to go.
 “I was among the vanished.”
 The revelation followed by the sincere thought that had brought him back.
 “It wasn’t fair to either of us to keep the distance any longer.”

 He smiled at Dawn’s negative to his question, knowing well it was just a natural reaction from a scared child that has had too much too fast, but later Polaris confirmed the information as he expected and also revealed something else.
 She had been longing to meet him as well.